logzio/logz-docs/_source/logzio_collections/_metrics-sources/Prometheus-cloudwatch-exporter.md

 ### Overview

-Within the applications included in the Docker compose file :
+Within the applications included in the Docker compose file:

 1. The logzio/config-builder writes your environment data to configuration files shared with both the CloudWatch exporter and the OpenTelemetry collector containers.